LOADING ...

 Bắt đầu làm bài nào

-Now I remember when I that song.
+Now I remember when I wrote song.
 I was imagining being in London

 In those days of my songwriting

-I was certainly feeling the effects of the invasion
+I was feeling the effects of the british invasion

-The of the upstairs alliance was filled with songs by the
+The repetoire of the alliance was filled with songs by the

 Clark Five.
 The Kicks,